Thinking through an Exceptional Circumstances application

 4. Does the scale of problem match the scale of your claim?

-A problem that lasted a day wouldn’t usually extenuate for work being a week late.
+A problem that lasted a day wouldn’t usually explain work being a week late.
 A single missed lecture in early October wouldn’t usually extenuate for performance being affected on a January assessment (see point 3 about timings).
-Have a sense of proportion when making an application – even if you have difficult circumstances, you are still expected to do whatever work you can manage as well and as promptly as you can.
+Have a sense of proportion when making an application – even if you have difficult circumstances, you are expected to do whatever work you can manage as well and as promptly as you can.

 5. Can you evidence the problem?